A considerably shorter and less comprehensive article on this subject was written for, but never published in, AARP The Magazine

 “There ought to be some kind of group for lonely people.”

-This article was written for, but never published in, AARP The Magazine
+A considerably shorter and less comprehensive article on this subject was written for, but never published in, AARP The Magazine

 After her morning Bible reading, Barbara Howard fires up her computer to join a never- ending chat with her four brothers and six sisters